Skyvell/bmw-planning/README.md

 - **Factors Affecting Duration:**
   - Complexity of the calculations and data processing logic.
   - Integration complexity with Core View and other systems.
-  - Responsiveness and burocracy of BMW.
-  - Tool requirements of BMW (programming language, CI/CD tools etc.)
+  - Tool requirements of BMW (programming language, CI/CD tools etc.).
 - **Activities:**
   - Setup AWS account for dev.
   - Configure AWS infrastructure either with cloudformation or CDK: